chris-reichl/MicroPython_LC709203F/index.md

 ## License
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See <a href="https://github.com/chris-reichl/MicroPython_LC709203F/blob/main/LICENSE.txt" target="_blank">`LICENSE.txt`</a> for more information.